 - Outstanding academic results with evidence of public interest either through internship or student projects

-- Interview session conducted with the Lee Kuan Yew School of Public Policy admissions team – interviews will be conducted either over the phone or in person, dependent on where the student is based at the time of the interview
+- An optional interview session conducted with the Lee Kuan Yew School of Public Policy admissions team – interviews will be conducted either over the phone or in person, dependent on where the student is based at the time of the interview

 - Comprehensive application essays that identify students’ interest in public policy, their intention behind applying for a Master’s in Public Policy, and why they are a fit for the accelerated nature of the program